ARMmbed/uvisor/docs/PORTING.md

         <code>.uvisor.bss</code>
       </td>
       <td>
         Contains both uVisor's own memories (coming from <code>uvisor-lib</code>, in <code>.keep.uvisor.bss.main</code>) and the secure boxes' protected memories (in <code>.keep.uvisor.bss.boxes</code>).
 You must make sure that this region (and hence its first sub-region, <code>.keep.uvisor.bss.boxes</code>) is positioned in SRAM at the same offset that you specified in <code>SRAM_OFFSET</code>.
-To avoid having data loaded from Flash ending up before uVisor, we strongly suggest to put this section at the top of the linker script.
+To avoid having data loaded from flash ending up before uVisor, we strongly suggest to put this section at the top of the linker script.
       </td>
     </tr>
     <tr>